nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Sorting the list of shows

-1. Sorting the list of shows

-    1. Prerequisites: None, but if the list is empty, all sort will also lead to no results.
+1. Prerequisites: None, but if the list is empty, all sorts will lead to no results.

-    2. Test case: `sort`<br>
+2. Test case: Sort with no prefix
+   1. Command: `sort` <br>
+      Expected: The list of shows will default to being sorted by name in ascending order.

+3. Test case: Sort with single prefix
+   1. Command: `sort sna/` <br>
+      Expected: The list of shows is sorted by name in ascending order.

+   2. Command: `sort snd/` <br>
+      Expected: The list of shows is sorted by name in descending order.

+   3. Command: `sort ssa/` <br>
+      Expected: The list of shows is sorted by status in ascending order.

+   4. Command: `sort ssd/` <br>
+      Expected: The list of shows is sorted by status in descending order.

+4. Test case: Sort with multiple same prefixes
+   1. Command: `sort sna/ snd/` <br>
       Expected: The list of show sorted by name in ascending order.

-    3. Test case: `sort sna/`<br>
-       Expected:  The list of show sorted by name in ascending order.

-    4. Test case: `sort snd/`<br>
-       Expected:  The list of show sorted by name in descending order.

-    5. Test case: `sort ssa/`<br>
+   2. Command: `sort ssa/ ssd/` <br>
       Expected: The list of show sorted by status in ascending order.

-    6. Test case: `sort ssd/`<br>
+5. Test case: Sort with multiple different prefixes
-       Expected:  The list of show sorted by status in descending order.

-    7. Test case: `sort sna/ snd/`<br>
-       Expected: The list of show sorted by name in ascending order.

-    8. Test case: `sort ssa/ ssd/`<br>
-       Expected: The list of show sorted by status in ascending order.

-    9. Test case: `sort sna/ ssd/`<br>
+   1. Command: `sort sna/ ssd/` <br>
-       Expected: The list of show sorted by name in ascending order followed by status in descending order.
+      Expected: The list of shows is sorted by name in ascending order followed by status in descending order.

-    10.Test case: `sort sna/ ssd/ so/`<br>
+   2. Command: `sort sna/ ssd/ so/`<br>
-       Expected: The list of show sorted by status in descending order followed by name in ascending order.
+      Expected: The list of shows is sorted by status in descending order followed by name in ascending order.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)